GO TO MARKET FASTER

 Our CNC machining team delivers precision metal and plastic components that complement your additive workflow — from simple turned parts to complex multi-axis machined assemblies.

-Upload your file and get an instant quote — or contact our team to discuss your project.
+Upload your CAD file for an instant quote, or contact our engineering team to discuss your project.

 Fused Deposition Modelling (FDM)